jul3x/InstantCompiler/README.md

 # Language
 Instant is a simple language based on non-negative integers, arithmetical operations and variables.
-Non-context grammar of this language is described in src/Instant.cf file (BNFC format).
+Non-context grammar of this language is described in src/Instant.cf file (BNF format).

 # Used tools
 * BNFC 2.8 for compiler front-end generating.